Harendra1993/vue-dotnetcore-mysql/README.md

 - note `dotnet run` should be run in `Development` environment for hot reloading.
 This setting can be set either within the command line or via the `launchSettings.json` available in the `Properties` folder.

 ### 2. Using the built-in run command
-Run the application in VSCode or Visual Studio 2017 by hitting `F5`.
+Run the application in VSCode or Visual Studio 2019 by hitting `F5`.

 ## View your application running
 When running the app using debug menu or `F5` VS open auto the app in the browser;

-## Migrations commands remaining will add soon.
+## Database Migrations.
 * Nevigate to Data Project Directory `cd src/VueDotNetCoreMySql.Data`
 * Run migration scripts `dotnet ef migrations add InitialCreate --startup-project ../VueDotNetCoreMySql.App/`
 * Update the Database `dotnet ef database update --startup-project ../VueDotNetCoreMySql.App/`